-We shall show that if $L$ is constructed then it satisfies the condition~(3) of the definition of splitting field.
-Indeed, Let $L'$ be arbitrary field satisfying the conditions~(1) and~(2) then let $\overline{L}'$ be its differential closure.
-Since $L$ is constructed there is en embedding of $L$ to $\overline{L}'$.
-We need to show that the image of $L$ is in $L'$.
-Since $L$ is generated by $\overline{B}_\alpha$ then it suffices to show that every such a ring is in $L'$.
-The algebra $L'\cdot \overline{B}_\alpha$ is locally simple because of statement~\ref{constatomic}, but now from the definition of $L'$ our algebra coincides with $L'$, q.~e.~d. \end{proof}
+We need to show that constructedness implies property~3) of the definition of a splitting field.
+Indeed, let $L'$ be an arbitrary field with properties~1) and~2); then we denote by $\overline{L}'$ its differential closure.
+The constructedness implies that $L$ embeds into $\overline{L}'$.
+It remains to show that the image of $L$ is contained in $L'$.
+Since $L$ is generated by the rings $\overline{B}_\alpha$, it is sufficient to show that all these rings are contained in $L'$.
+The algebra $L'\cdot \overline{B}_\alpha$ is locally simple by Proposition~\ref{constatomic}; but then by the definition of $L'$ this algebra coincides with $L'$, as required. \end{proof}

-Let us show that for arbitrary family of rings there exists a unique splitting field and that the splitting field is of the special form.
+We now show that for any family of differentially finitely generated $K$-algebras splitting fields exist and have very special form.

-\begin{statement} For any family of rings $\{\,B_\alpha\,\}$ there exists a constructed splitting field.
-Moreover a differential closure of splitting field coincides with a differential closure of $K$. \end{statement} \begin{proof}
+\begin{proposition} For any set of differentially finitely generated $K$-algebras $\{\,B_\alpha\,\}$ there exists a constructed splitting field, and its differential closure is the differential closure of the field $K$. \end{proposition} \begin{proof}